ResetXPDR/DynamicLOD_ResetEdition/README.md

     - Flight is loaded
       - Shows current sim rate with a range of 0.125X to 16X, which will display at the start of the app status line for any value except 1X, detected DX version (MSFS 2020 only), Graphics Mode (PC, FG, LSFG, MFG, FSR3 or VR), and app pause or FPS settling time status as applicable.
       - The FPS settling timer runs for 6 seconds to allow FPS to settle between pausing/unpausing and PC/FG/LSFG/VR mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
+    - Graphics Mode - Set to GFX Mode Auto for the app to auto-detect most common graphics modes used with MSFS.
+If an unsupported FG type is in use, manually configured by selecting Man FG and the applicable multiplier in use.
 - LOD Level Tables
   - The first Pair with AGL 0 can not be deleted.
 The AGL can not be changed.
 Only the xLOD.
   - Additional Pairs can be added at any AGL and xLOD desired.
 Pairs will always be sorted by AGL.